 University of California

-Published in 2012 on the occasion of the exhibitions:
+This catalogue was published on the occasion of the following three exhibitions: